shead-custom-design/buildcat/docs/contributing.rst

 Even if you're not in a position to contribute code to Buildcat, there are many ways you can help the project out:

-* Send the names of serial ports that work with a device on your platform, so we can document it.
-* Let us know if one of our existing devices works with some other model or brand of hardware, so we can document *that*.
-* Send us a file containing sample output from your device.
-* Tell us if our code doesn't work with your device.
+* Tell us if Buildcat doesn't work for your problem.
+* Send us a link to your project that uses Buildcat for automatiion.
+* Help us write documentation.
 * Spread the word!

 Getting Started